MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_mapping.php.txt

 	 * @param string $salesforce_id Type of object to load.
 	 * @param bool   $reset Whether or not the cache should be cleared and fetch from current data.
 	 *
-	 * @return array $maps all the fieldmaps that match the Salesforce Id */ public function load_all_by_salesforce( $salesforce_id, $reset = false ) {
+	 * @return array $maps all the object maps that match the Salesforce Id */ public function load_all_by_salesforce( $salesforce_id, $reset = false ) {
 		$conditions = array(